The role of cybersecurity due diligence in Mergers and Acquisitions (M&A)

 Final remarks

-It is essential for business developers and M&A consultants to understand the role of cybersecurity in M&A and divestments and take the necessary steps to mitigate any risks that may compromise such transactions.
+Business developers and M&A consultants must understand the role of cybersecurity in M&A and divestments and take the necessary steps to mitigate any risks that may compromise such transactions.
 A thorough independent cybersecurity assessment, either during the pre- or post-transaction stage, ensures a smooth M&A process and protects against unforeseen financial and reputational losses.

 About the author